-Caffeine is a stimulant and is currently banned by the NCAA.
-The amount of caffeine needed to result in a positive drug test is the equivalent of drinking approximately 12 cups of coffee over a two-hour period.
+Caffeine is a stimulant.
+It is banned by the NCAA.
+The amount of caffeine needed to result in a positive drug test is the equivalent of drinking 12 cups of coffee over a two-hour period.

 18. Are nutritional and dietary supplements on the list of banned substances?